alielw/APS-NGS-day1-PM/README.md

 Cufflinks includes a script called [cuffmerge](http://cole-trapnell-lab.github.io/cufflinks/cuffmerge/index.html) that you can use to merge together several Cufflinks assemblies.
 We must merge transcripts to get a reference set of transcripts across all individuals.

         >cuffmerge -g reference.gtf - s gtf_list.txt

+## d.
+PRACTICAL ACTIVITY

+Cufflinks takes a couple of hours to run, so we have already generated gtf files for you for each sample.
+In this practical, we will merge all the gtf files to generate on reference set of transcripts.

+* First, copy the gtf files to a new folder